lelegard/winkbdlayouts/README.md

 - If possible, add a photo of the physical keyboard layout in the `images` subdirectory.
 For reference only.

 To build the project for all target architectures, run `build.ps1`.
 Run `install.ps1` to install them.

+## Scan codes

 If you have difficulties to collect the scan codes for your keyboard, build and run the `tools\scancodes` application.

-## Scan codes

-The picture `tools\scancodes.jpg` shows the scan codes for a standard 101/102-key PC keyboards.
+The image `scancodes.jpg` shows the scan codes for a standard 101/102-key PC keyboards.

 There are some specificities on the bottom row of Apple keyboards: